Joonie86/COBRA-7.3/README.md

 * Syscall 11 is added to support full lv1 peek
 * Ps2netemu work around is discovered, now PS2 ISO can be redirected as ps2classic, this was developed to fix ps2 wireless pad sync issue for non backward compatible PS3 models.
 * New savedata patch workaround for ps2_netemu has been added, PS2 DISC ICON will use decrypted VM card, but it still has sync issue and PS2 Launcher will use encrypted VM card for both ISO/Classics, no sync issue at all
+* Allow Syscall 11 to gain full access to syscall 6/7/9/10 to prevent modification from homebrews like multiMAN.

 [ KW's changes ]

 * webMAN integration on boot.
 Also disables external webMAN plugin located in dev_hdd0